Contact the GG Archives

 The SS Amerika - 1905

-The SS Amerika has just left the yard of Messrs Harland & Wolff and will start on her maiden voyage this month.
-In all respects, the vessel is fitted in a thoroughly up-to-date manner.
+The SS Amerika has just left Messrs Harland & Wolff's yard and will start on her maiden voyage this month.
+In all respects, the vessel is fitted and thoroughly up-to-date.

-The water-tight doors can be closed automatically and instantly from the navigating bridge, which like the conning tower in a warship, is the center of the vital activity of the vessel.
-A restaurant is installed on the Carlton principle and has its staff of waiters and chefs.
+The watertight doors can be closed automatically and instantly from the navigating bridge, which, like the conning tower in a warship, is the center of the vessel's vital activity.
+A restaurant is installed on the Carlton principle and has a staff of waiters and chefs.
 There is an admirably equipped gymnasium on board.

 The second intermediate and other passenger departments are less ornate, but in their way, they are nonetheless comfortable and complete.
 The electric light installation and other electrical appliances are a unique feature.
 They have all been supplied and fitted by Messrs WH Allen Son & Co Ltd Queen's Engineering Works Bedford.

-The electrical plant is large, consisting of no less than five 12 and 20 in by 12 in open vertical compound engines directly coupled to multipolar dynamos, each having an output of 750 amperes at 100 volts when running at a speed of 230 revolutions per minute.
+The sizeable electrical plant consists of at least five 12 and 20-in by 12-in open vertical compound engines directly coupled to multipolar dynamos.
+Each has an output of 750 amperes at 100 volts when running at a speed of 230 revolutions per minute.

-In addition, there is a daylight set placed above the water line consisting of a 9 and 15 in by 9 in open vertical compound engine coupled to a dynamo with an output of 280 amperes at 100 volts when running at 300 revolutions per minute.
+In addition, there is a daylight set placed above the water line.
+It consists of a 9 and 15 in by 9 in open vertical compound engine coupled to a dynamo with an output of 280 amperes at 100 volts when running at 300 revolutions per minute.

 There are considerably over 3000 lights installed on board, a large percentage of which are 25 cp, the remainder being 16 cp.
-They have fitted the ship with a complete telephone installation throughout the passenger accommodation in addition to the ordinary bell installation.
+In addition to the ordinary bell installation, they have fitted the ship with a complete telephone installation throughout the passenger accommodation.

 Electric ventilation has also been installed throughout, along with motors for many other apparatus such as electric lifts, hoists, boot cleaning machines, barber's brush machines, knife cleaning machines, dough mixers, etc.

-The ship is also fitted out, with electric radiators in cabins and saloons.
-In addition, there are much smaller apparatus such as electric steering telegraphs, electric whistle control electric bells in connection with water-tight doors, and special automatic telltale arrangements with the signal lanterns.
+The ship is also fitted out with electric radiators in cabins and saloons.
+In addition, much smaller apparatus such as electric steering telegraphs, electric whistle control bells in connection with watertight doors, and special automatic telltale arrangements with signal lanterns are present.

 Her tonnage, The Amerika, was launched on the 20th of April, exceeding 20,000 in actual figures of 22,800.
 Her length is 670 ft, the beam is 74 ft, and her depth is 52 ft.
 Her height from the boat deck is 77 ft 6 in, and twin screws propel her.

-There are eight decks, and electric elevators run through all five decks where there is passenger accommodation.
-The machinery is of the quadruple expansion balanced type which reduces vibration to a minimum.
+There are eight decks, and electric elevators run through all five decks where passenger accommodation is available.
+The machinery is of the quadruple expansion balanced type, which reduces vibration to a minimum.

-She is expected to be able to steam at the rate of twenty knots per hour.
-The captain officers and crew number 530 all told the engine staff consisting of 132 The Amerika was intended for the Hamburg and New York passenger trade calling at Dover and Cherbourg.
+She is expected to be able to steam at twenty knots per hour.
+The captain, officers, and crew of 530 all told the engine staff of 132.
+The Amerika was intended for the Hamburg and New York passenger trade, calling at Dover and Cherbourg.

 "The SS America," in The Steamship: An Illustrated Monthly Scientific Journal Devoted to the Interests of Shipbuilders, Marine Engineers, Electricians, and Shipbowners, Leith: John Lockie, C.E., Vol. XVII, No. 196, October 1905, p.
 160.